basilk15/basilk15/README.md

 - 🌱 I’m currently learning **WiFi penetration through HTB** and **app development through side projects**.

-- 📝 I am interested in Breaching the Networks, Active directories and performing Red Teaming Jobs.
+- 📝 I am interested in turning raw ideas into Softwares and Breaching the Networks.

 - 📫 How to reach me **basilkhowaja123@gmail.com**